xpqz/dyalog-docs/language-reference-guide/docs/the-i-beam-operator/compress-vector-of-short-integers.md

 In this section, the term *sint_vector* is used to refer to a simple integer vector whose items are all in the range `¯128` to `127` i.e. they are type 83.
+ For further information see [Data Representation (Monadic)](../system-functions/data-representation-monadic.md).

 In most cases this I-Beam functionality will be used in conjunction with `220⌶` (Serialise/Deserialise Array).
 However, it may be possible to pass the raw compressed data to and from other applications.